seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

      ![image](images/ami.png)

  *  Put it on one of the private subnets

+ *  EBS volume - I normally use a 2000 GiB GP3 volume.

+    *  You could probably drop this to as low as 500 GiB if you don't plan to do VSAN or thick provision many L2 VMs.
+I have not tested to find the low bound.

 **9) Under bash/userdata-example.sh there is something you can cut and paste into the user data section that will prepare the L0 host**
 ----